Insured, But Indebted: Couple Works 5 Jobs To Pay Off Medical Bills

 "I thought we'd be covered, and it's just not enough coverage at all," she said.

-Robert Cano, also 37, had family health insurance for 2018 through his job as a manager at a large-chain retail store, for which he pays nearly $500 per month.
+Robert Cano, also 37, had family health insurance for 2018 through his job as a manager at a large chain retail store, for which he pays nearly $500 per month.
 The plan's $3,000 annual deductible and 40 percent coinsurance fees have added up faster than the Canos anticipated.

 First came the nearly $4,000 bill from the in-network hospital where Brody was born Jan.
 2, followed by separate fees from the anesthesiologist and the doctor who performed the routine delivery.
-Then, at 2 months, Brody was hospitalized with breathing problems doctors said could be related to allergies or asthma.
-In May, Tiffany came down with a stomach virus that sent her to the ER for drugs to treat nausea and dehydration.
+Then, at 2 months, Brody was hospitalized with breathing problems that doctors said could be related to allergies or asthma.
+In May, Tiffany came down with a stomach virus that sent her to the emergency room for drugs to treat nausea and dehydration.
 Last month, the baby developed a bad case of bacterial conjunctivitis, or pinkeye.

 Then he got worse, she said, pulling up a photo on her phone of her son with half-moons of red, puffy flesh under his dark eyes.